tidyverse/tidyverse.org/content/blog/dbplyr-2-0-0/index.md

     </div>

+    Note that these slices are translated to window functions, and because you can't use a window function directly inside a `WHERE` clause, they must be wrapped in a subquery.

 SQL translation
 ---------------

-You can now get much more details of the dbplyr SQL translation in the documentation.
-Now each major verb and each backend get a documentation page giving the basics of the SQL translation.
+The dbplyr documentation now does a much better job of providing the details of its SQL translation.
+Each backend and each major verb has a documentation page giving the basics of the translation.
 This will hopefully make it much easier to learn what is and isn't supported by dbplyr.
-See <a href="https://dbplyr.tidyverse.org/reference/index.html" class="uri">https://dbplyr.tidyverse.org/reference/index.html</a> for details.
+Visit <a href="https://dbplyr.tidyverse.org/reference/index.html" class="uri">https://dbplyr.tidyverse.org/reference/index.html</a> to see the new docs.

-There were many minor improvements to SQL generation.
-Here are a selection of the most important changes:
+There were also many improvements to SQL generation.
+Here are a few of the most important:

--   Join functions gains a `na_matches` argument that allows you to control whether or not `NA` (`NULL`) values match other `NA` values.
+-   Join functions gain a `na_matches` argument that allows you to control whether or not `NA` (`NULL`) values match other `NA` values.
 The default is `"never"`, which is the usual behaviour in databases.
 You can set `na_matches = "na"` to match R's usual join behaviour.

     <div class="highlight">